 - Aborted Arc: The Invisible Boy, who was established to have escaped in the first film's ending, doesn't show up in this one.

-- Adaptational Heroism: Slappy is portrayed much more sympathetically.
+- Adaptational Nice Guy: Slappy is portrayed much more sympathetically than in the first movie, or any of the books.
 Here he only wants a family of his own and genuinely was nice to Sonny and Sam at first before they tried to kill him.
-He even isn't a Bad Boss to Walter and seems love his "mother".
+He even isn't a Bad Boss to Walter and seems to love his "mother".

-- Artefact of Doom: The most dangerous book in R.L.
+- Artifact of Doom: The most dangerous book in R.L.
 Stine's collection: "Haunted Halloween".

 - Ascended Extra: Subverted.
 The Haunted Mask appeared in the first film as an easy to miss background monster.
 In this film it's among the Goosebumps costumes that Slappy brings to life - but upon attaching itself to a host, transforms them entirely into a monster.